Cardinals: Potential Trade Matches With the Seattle Mariners

 Still, he managed to top 20 HR’s for the 7th straight year in 2018 and is just a year removed from a 3.6 fWAR season and two years removed from being a 5 win player.
 He has twice received down ballot votes for MVP.

 Defensively, he won a Gold Glove in 2014.
-His 5.1 UZR/150 ranked 6th amoung the 19th qualified 3B in 2018.
+His 5.1 UZR/150 ranked 6th among the 19 qualified 3B in 2018.
 His 8.9 Defensive Runs Above Average ranked 2nd behind gold glover and defensive stud Matt Chapman.
 So he brings quite a bit of value in the field.

 And he is durable, playing 154 games or more in each of the last 7 years.
 As a LH bat with power, he fits that part of the Cardinals wish list.
 At 31 years old, he would be a monetary gamble, but he could very easily be a bounce-back candidate.